nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 appear in a few seconds.
 We have also added some sample data for you to play around and familiarise yourself with TruthTable's [features](#commands)! ![Ui](images/Ui.png)

-4. Before we dive into TruthTable's features, make sure you understand how to [navigate the application](#navigating-truthtables-application-interface) first.
+4. Before we dive into TruthTable's features, let's try and understand how to [navigate the application](#navigating-truthtables-application-interface) first.

 [Back to Table of Contents](#table-of-contents)